NLxAROSA/nlxarosa.github.io/_posts/2024-09-05-starting-a-new-blog-in-2024.md

 ### GitHub Pages

 GitHub offers a free service calles [GitHub Pages](https://pages.github.com/).
-You create a repository called `yourusername.github.io`, put an index.html in there, and you have a working website at https://yourusername.github.io.
+You create a repository named `yourusername.github.io`, put an index.html in there, and you have a working website at https://yourusername.github.io.
 This is pretty neat and very simple.
 You can add your own [custom domain](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site) there as well, and GitHub will handle TLS certificates for you via [Let's Encrypt](https://letsencrypt.org/).
 If you already own a domain, it's a matter of adding an A-record and and specifying the domain name to GitHub.
 I started with zero knowledge of the above and had this setup in 10 minutes.

 ### Jekyll